openshift/gcp-project-operator/docs/development.md

 ## Configure GCP Cloud

-The Operator expects some pre-existing configuration into your Kubernetes cluster that is related to your account in Google GCP cloud.
+The Operator requires some GCP–related configs to be present on your cluster.

 Follow [these instructions](./gcpconfig.md) to create both the `configmap` and the `secret` required.